leonbreedt/xmapper/README.md

 * Accordingly, serialization is also decoupled from these objects, the ideal case is being able to serialize the same model to multiple outputs.

+* When we do any type of serialization, avoid reflection like the plague, and instead, use the tricks from Marc Gravell and Jon Skeet's Protocol Buffer implementations - pre-caching of delegates bound to property accessor methods.

 Supported Formats
 =================